 At Camloc Motion Control, we’re more than just a manufacturer of gas springs and dampers.
 Our team of expert designers and engineers are here to solve head-scratching problems associated with a wide range of specific customer applications.

-As a result of our many years of problem solving knowhow, when it comes to designing any new product, being able to adapt to thousands (if not millions) of uses for common and uncommon applications is often at the forefront of our technical minds.
+As a result of our many years of problem solving knowhow, when it comes to designing any new product, mass customisation and being able to adapt to thousands (if not millions) of uses for common and uncommon applications is often at the forefront of our technical minds.

 More often than not, our products have to be as flexible as possible so that they create viable solutions for a variety of industries and sectors.
 From medical environments such as hospitals and doctors surgeries, to hatches on trains, access panels on planes, signage and even safety mechanisms on military vehicle seats, our gas springs are manufactured to be agile enough to perform critical functions for numerous scenarios.